 interactive-x (for exclusive use of a node - should be used sparingly - it denies resources to other users)

 Requesting additional slots for an interactive job

 If you need to run a test interactively that requires more than one slot, you will need to specify the number of slots you need.

 srun -n4 -p compute-16-64 -J interactive --time=36:00:00 --mem=30G --pty bash

 The following example would start an interactive session, 6GB of memory, with a runtime of 12 hours

-You can select the gpu or hmem queue by changing the -p option.
+You can select the other compute, gpu or hmem queue by changing the -p option.